Funding opportunity

 Funding opportunity: Astronomy solar and planetary studies small awards 2025

-Apply for funding to support theory, including modelling, simulation and related software development, observation, experiment and new technology research, relevant to all aspects of astronomy and astrophysics beyond the solar system.
+Apply for funding to support theory, including modelling, simulation and related software development, observation, experiment and new technology research, relevant to all aspects of solar system science.

 You must be based at a UK research organisation eligible for UK Research and Innovation (UKRI) funding.